SloMusti/koruza-fso-thesis/README.md

-# koruza-fso-thesis
+# KORUZA FSO thesis

-PhD thesis in the making regarding http://koruza.net FSO thesis at UCL EE
+PhD thesis in the making, more details soon to come.